Does Your Retriever Need Us?

 - Initially all incoming dogs go to our veterinarian’s office for a full exam.
 After finishing their veterinary workup, our dogs are immediately placed in a private foster home with a loving family that will care for him/her while an adoption is being arranged.
 We do not keep our dogs in kennels.
 We do not allow surrendering owners to foster their dogs until adoption because we need to assess their temperament and health prior to adoption.

-- GRRMF will take care of your dog until it is adopted no matter how long it takes to find a suitable home.
-We do not euthanize dogs unless there is a severe health issue and our veterinarian advises us to do so in order to provide humane treatment for our dog.
+- GRRMF will take care of your dog until it is adopted no matter how long it takes to find a home to meet their important needs.
 No dog is ever euthanized because it is taking too long to find them a new home.
+We do not euthanize dogs without the advice of our medical professionals in order to provide humane treatment for our dog.

 - Our confidentiality policy requires that we keep the identity of the new home private.
 We can, however, provide you information about how your dog is doing upon request.